AWI-ESM/documentation_AWI-CM3/source/how_to.rst

 Generate OASIS3MCT remapping weights for large grids (offline and MPI+OMP parallel)
 =========

-Note: This method is meant for Atmosphere-Ocean grid combinations in excess of ~1*10^12, where automatic weight generation on single cores becomes prohibitivly time consuming.
+Note: This method is meant for Atmosphere-Ocean grid combinations in excess of ~1*10^12, where automatic weight generation on single cores becomes prohibitively time consuming.

 Before you start, make sure that you: